There are three types of institutions of higher education in Germany

 Film, art and music schools (“Film-, Kunst- und Musikhochschulen”)

 Film, art and music schools offer a practice-oriented education focusing on artistic and creative talent.
-The educators are both academics and artists, such as, for example, visual artists, designers, directors, or musicians.
+The educators are both academics and artists, such as, for example, visual artists, designers, art directors, or musicians.
 Film, art and music schools have different admissions requirements than other institutions of higher education: Vital here is, above all, artistic talent that must be demonstrated through a special application procedure.
 We are happy to provide further information upon request.

 With the BWK Studienkolleg T-Course you can just apply for the first two Types of Institutions.